Réhane Favereau

 About

-Claimed to be self-taught, Réhane Favereau started cutting in 1997.
-The first hesitant scissor cuts quickly gave way to extraordinary dexterity and know-how, revealing the budding passion of the young novice for this form of artistic expression.
-Her talent and her participation in several Swiss and Japanese exhibitions - as well as the reputation of some of her clients (UNICEF, Swiss Mint Swissmint) - make her an essential artist in the world of cutting.
+Self-taught and self-proclaimed, Réhane Favereau began cutting in 1997.
+Quickly, the first hesitant strokes of the scissors gave way to an extraordinary dexterity and know-how, revealing her budding passion for this form of artistic expression.
+Her talent and her participation in several Swiss and Japanese exhibitions make her an essential artist in the world of cutting.

 « Finesse, delicacy and patience are the essential skills for the art of paper cutting. »

-Sensitive to the meaning of life, Réhane Favereau cuts into paper to transcribe her dreams, her experiences or those of others, according to the orders.
-If the ascent to the mountain pastures - the "poya" - remains the most classic representation of this art, the creativity of the Chambésienne extends well beyond the alpine scenes.
-It all starts with an idea expressed, first, under the lead of a sharp pencil.
+Réhane Favereau cuts into paper to transcribe her dreams, her experiences or those of others according to the orders.
+If the climb to the mountain pasture (the "poya") remains the most classic representation of this art, her creativity extends well beyond alpine scenes.
+It all begins with an idea expressed under the lead of a sharpened pencil.
 The difficulty?
-The drawing is done upside down on specialized paper (white on the front, black on the back), which requires, beforehand, to mentally represent the final result of the cutting.
-Finally, the dance of the cutter – or the scissor – gradually reveals the realistic and childish work of the artist; a new story was born.
+The drawing is done upside down on the specialized paper (white on the front, black on the back), which requires mentally representing the final result of the cutting.
+Finally, the dance of the cutter - or scissors - gradually reveals the work.

 Favereau Réhane_Découpeuse_Papier_GE © Daniel Favereau